Concerto for Percussion Quartet

 In addition to the spirit of reinvention, ideas of cooperation and synergy are at the core of the piece, as I believe we all have to work together to move forward.
 All of the music played by the solo quartet is comprised of single musical ideas that are distributed between the four players (for those interested, the fancy musical term for this is a hocket).
 Therefore, the music would be completely dysfunctional without the presence and dedication of all four members.
 Midway through the piece the quartet divvies up lighting-fast drum set beats, but perhaps my favorite example of synergy is in the very opening, where the four members toast crystal glasses.
 We always toast glasses in the presence of others, and oftentimes to celebrate new beginnings.
 This is my simple way of celebrating everyone who is working together to create a cleaner, more efficient future.

-The piece is constructed of three continuous movements, each inspired by the transcendent power of hydro, wind, and solar energies.
-The hydro movement transforms tuned crystal glasses into ringing handbells, the second movement turns each member of the quartet into a blade of a dizzying wind turbine, and the closing movement evokes the brilliance of sunlight with metallic percussion instruments.
-Heartfelt thanks to David Alan Miller, the Albany Symphony, and Sandbox Percussion for their dedication to this music, and GE for their generous support.
+Re(new)al is constructed of three continuous movements, each inspired by the power of hydro, wind, and solar energies.
+The hydro movement transforms tuned crystal glasses into ringing hand bells, the second movement turns each member of the quartet into a blade of a dizzying wind turbine, and the closing movement evokes the brilliance of sunlight with metallic percussion instruments.
+This piece was originally written with a sinfonietta accompaniment, and in its original form was commissioned for the 2017 American Music Festival by David Alan Miller and the Albany Symphony’s Dogs of Desire in partnership with GE Renewable Energy.
+A full orchestra version was commissioned and premiered in 2018 by the Albany Symphony, and this final version for wind ensemble was commissioned by a consortium of universities and community ensembles.
+Heartfelt thanks to everyone who has been involved in any of the three versions of this piece.

 Pre-Premiere (Solar only): December 19, 2018.
 Midwest Clinic